The urinary tract helps the body expel toxins.

 Up to 60% of men will have benign prostatic hyperplasia by the age of 90.
 The condition is most common in older people.
 At the age of 40, about 8% of men have the condition.

 Prostatitis also causes the prostate gland to become bigger in size.
 It is, however, not caused by the increased growth of prostate tissue.
-Instead, prostatitis is characterized by swelling in the prostate gland.
+Instead, prostatitis is swelling in the prostate gland.
 This inflammatory response causes the prostate to push against the urinary tract.

 Prostatitis is not only recognized by the urinary symptoms the condition causes.
 There are additional symptoms that men may experience.
 This generally includes a pain sensation in the groin region.
 Some men also complain about pain in their genital and pelvic region.
 There are ties where a man may experience symptoms associated with the flu when they have prostatitis.